FORMER

 The instrument sat turned dormant and un-played for two years and only used one time between the last Summer Cinema Series and removal, and that was for a chapter meeting on July 12, 2020.
 After this meeting the instrument would sit dormant for another two years

-Originally the intention was to reinstall the instrument somewhere, but at a meeting of the RRTOS on July 11, 2021 it was voted to sell the instrument as a whole or in parts.
+After no such luck at relocating the instrument, it was voted to sell the instrument as a whole or in parts on July 11, 2021.
 Then and there, the instrument's fate was sealed.

 Before the instrument was to be removed there were two ranks that were of interest to the RRTOS.
 First rank of interest was the English Post horn.
 This rank was an originally an Oboe revoiced by Lance Johnson, however had a very prominent crack and bright sound better then Post Horn in the Fargo Theater Wurlitzer.
-This rank was supposedly originally installed in the Fargo Theatre and moved to Weld Hall in the early 2000s.
-The intention was to replace the English Post Horn rank in the theatre with the Weld Hall Post Horn.
-However, after it came to light that rank of pipes was voiced on 5½ inches of wind pressure instead of the standard 10 inches made the fate of this rank certain that it would be destroyed if installed at the theatre.
+This rank was supposedly originally installed in the Fargo Theatre in 1979 and moved to Weld Hall in 2008.
+The Weld Post Horn was reinstalled in the Fargo Theatre in 2024.

 On October 31, 2022 the removal officially began with 4 people; Alex Swanson, Alex Moe, Dylan Thiele, and Jean Hellner.
 On that day the Wurlitzer was played for the last time with the organ being recorded one last time with the final song appropriately being “We’ll Meet Again.”
 The first worked completed that day was removing the English Post Horn and its wind chest and the Concert Flute.
 Each of these was transported to the Fargo Theatre to be stored until reinstallation.
 The instrument was then put up for sale with no buyers so the decision was made to take apart everything and sell in parts.